Intrinsic Spin Nernst Effect and Chiral Edge Modes in van der Waals Ferromagnetic Insulators: Dzyaloshinskii-Moriya vs. Kitaev Interactions: Results

-\textit{(i) DM spin model --} First, we demonstrate how the spin system, described by the DM model, Eq.~(\ref{eq:H_DM}, responds to the application of a temperature gradient.
+First, we demonstrate how the spin system, described by the DM model, Eq.~(\ref{eq:H_DM}, responds to the application of a temperature gradient.
 As mentioned above, the DM interaction introduces a topological magnon gap in the bulk magnon dispersion.
 In our finite-size geometry, chiral edge states appear inside the topological magnon gap as shown in Figs. \ref{fig:DM_OOP}(a) and (b).
 We present the magnon dispersion at the top \ref{fig:DM_OOP}(a) and bottom \ref{fig:DM_OOP}(b) zigzag edges, when the magnetization is OOP, in the presence of the applied temperature gradient.
 The color map in the magnon dispersion plots represents the intensity of the thermal magnon density distribution.
 We see that both the bulk and edge magnon modes are thermally populated in our system.
 A change in the slope of the edge modes at opposite edges is a signature of their chiral nature.

-The spatially resolved distribution of the nonequilibrium magnon accumulation with the OOP magnetic configuration is shown in \cref{fig:DM_OOP}(c).
+The spatially resolved distribution of the nonequilibrium magnon accumulation for the OOP magnetic configuration is shown in \cref{fig:DM_OOP}(c).
 In all spin accumulation plots, we subtract the signal of the thermal equilibrium background from the total signal to measure only the nonequilibrium contribution $\Delta \mu$, in units of \SI{}{\per\femto\second}, see \cref{sec:technicalDetails} for more details.
+On average, the deviation of the spin accumulation at the edges corresponds to 10\% of the bulk value.

 The clear difference in the spin accumulation at opposite edges indicates the chirality of the edge states.
-In \cref{fig:DM_OOP}(d) a 1D profile of the spin accumulation is shown, found from an average along the longitudinal $x$ direction.
-A large spin signal can be seen at the edges with an opposite sign at two edges.
+In \cref{fig:DM_OOP}(d) a one-dimensional (1D) profile of the spin accumulation is shown, found from an average along the longitudinal $x$ direction.
+A large spin signal can be seen at the edges with opposite signs at the two edges.
 Note that in ferromagnets, there is only one type of polarized magnons, and $\Delta \mu > (<) 0$ denotes spin accumulation (depletion).
-Although both boundaries support edge modes with opposite chirality, applying a temperature gradient in a specific direction leads to an unequal population of the chiral edge modes, favoring one over the other.
+Although both boundaries support edge modes with opposite chiralities, applying a temperature gradient in a specific direction leads to an unequal population of the chiral edge modes, favoring one over the other.